But, what is a subscription box?

 - Book of the month subscription boxes.
 The next evolution of book club, book of the month subscription boxes have been a staple of the industry for a while.
 They are highly curated boxes that have a big impact on book sales.
 For burgeoning authors or publishers, they can really help.

 - Clothing subscription boxes.
 Clothing boxes are a fast-growing segment of the industry and come in a few varieties.
 Some are personally curated for the customer, while others change themes each month.
-However, they all have the same payment model in common.
+However, they all have the same subscription payment model in common.
 The customer pays a monthly fee for the box and then will pay for the clothes they choose to keep.

 - Toy subscription boxes.
 Another industry that's built for subscription boxes is the toy industry.
 There are always more children being born, so toys are always needed.
 These boxes are often themed by age and offer developmental or educational toys on a monthly basis.
 It's a good place to start if you have a lot of subscription box ideas.
+Make sure to purchase the products from reputable subscription box suppliers, or your venture may be short-lived as the bar for these boxes is high.

 Are Subscription Boxes Still Popular?